 The only difference in our senior years is that we may have to open ourselves to a little help once in a while.
-And from that level of honesty and transparency, we enter into a truer human experience, one in which we can receive—and give—love.
-It becomes quite a lovely exchange of mutual blessing.
+From that degree of honesty and transparency, we enter into a truer human experience, one in which we can receive—and give—love.
+It becomes a welcome exchange of mutual blessing.

-In our Assisted Living neighborhoods, MorningStar offers various levels of support with the activities of daily living, each type of assistance determined after an assessment with our Wellness Director, working in agreement with the senior and extended family.
-In all cases, around-the-clock Care Managers, on site and at the ready, ensure your safety as they meet your expressed (and even unexpressed) needs.
+Within its communities, MorningStar offers Assisted Living, support at various levels with the activities of daily living.
+Around-the-clock Care Managers are on site and at the ready to ensure your comfort and safety as they meet your expressed (and unexpressed) needs.

 A Candid Word to the Spouse or Adult Child

-Perhaps all this talk about assisted living communities is attended with feelings of guilt in you as the spouse or adult child of a senior in need.
+Perhaps all this talk about assisted living communities is attended with twinges of guilt as the spouse or adult child of a senior in need.
 You wish you could open your own home to a beloved senior, but other commitments and constraints prevent you.
-Perhaps you are now the caregiver, and feel apprehensive about turning that role over to someone else, even though your selflessness is taking its toll on your own health and well being.
+Perhaps you are now the caregiver and feel apprehensive about turning that role over to someone else, despite your self-sacrifice taking its toll on your own health and well-being.

-Please know we are here not to replace you, but to walk beside you and your spouse or parent—all in the hope of being an additional loving presence in all of your lives.
-And if you allow MorningStar to assume the full-time role of Care Manager, the two of you are free to reestablish a more balanced relationship.
+Please know we are here not to replace you, but to walk beside you and be a loving presence in your family's life.—all in the hope of being an additional loving presence.
+And if you allow MorningStar to step into the role of full-time Care Manager, the two of you are free to reestablish a more balanced relationship.
 Finally relax.
 Share a laugh.
 Enjoy each other.

 We offer Short-term Stays (30 days or less) for those times when a senior's regular caregiver is needing a vacation.
 These respite stays are ideal for those recovering from surgery or otherwise convalescing.
 MorningStar offers the quiet quarters and attendance you need to fully recover.
 We also offer the companionship and community that is just as much a part of healing.